My favorite building in New York is slowly fading from view.

 Closer to earth, you can easily appreciate the finer details on the bottom three stories — the European Gothic church elements such as lacy decorations dripping around arched windows and a captivating display of grotesques.
 All of that primed me to finally explore the interior, which now requires reserving a spot on a guided tour: Access has been restricted for a while, following both tighter security measures after 9/11 (the top of the building suffered collateral damage from falling debris of the Twin Towers) and the more recent transition of the 30 upper floors from office space to private luxury condominiums that range from almost $4 million for a one-bedroom apartment, to more than $26 million for a gorgeous four-bedroom apartment with two generous terraces, to the astounding $110 million penthouse (which, incidentally, includes that old observation deck as its own private outdoor space).
 Not bad for a building conceived of by the owner of a chain of nickel and dime stores.

 When F.W.
 Woolworth’s first general store opened and promptly tanked, I imagine it would have been difficult for him to give any credence to his mother’s prediction that one day he’d be a rich man.
 That prophecy probably seemed even more bitter after his five-cent store in Utica, New York, opened in 1878 and failed a few weeks later.
-But he persevered and opened a second store the following year in Lancaster, Pennsylvania, and included 10-cent items as well.
+Despite these inauspicious setbacks, he persevered and opened a second store the following year in Lancaster, Pennsylvania, and included 10-cent items as well.
 That fared better, and by 1911 the F.W.
 Woolworth Company was incorporated with 586 five-and-dime stores.
 His mother’s prediction had come true, and Woolworth was ready to promote his success by hiring famed architect Cass Gilbert to construct the world’s tallest building as his corporate headquarters — and paying all $13.5 million of its costs in cash, with no loans from banks or developers.

 Once you get past the glorious exterior of this building that has been a National Historic Landmark since 1966 and a New York City landmark since 1983 and the guide leads you inside, that price tag — and the Gothic cathedral reference — become even more obvious.
 Inevitably, members of your tour group will gasp and utter exclamations of wonderment, and with good reason, as if they’ve just entered a 1500s cathedral in France or Germany.
 The cruciform lobby is simply dazzling.
 Covered in veined marble from Greece, the ornate lobby features a soaring barrel-vaulted ceiling slathered in vibrant gold, green, purple, red, and blue mosaics of Byzantine floral and abstract designs, and the occasional exotic bird.
 The stained-glass ceiling light above is ringed with the names of a dozen commercial countries, a series of Ws, and, in the corners, the years 1879 (when the Woolworth Company was founded) and 1913 (the building’s birth year).